 - Nest can be paired with Google smart home platform for full function home automation

 Similarities Ring vs Nest

 Ring and Nest secure systems are similar in many ways.
-Both systems offer month to month or yearly service options, but no contracts are required.
 Each system offers a comprehensive list of features that make it comparable to many of the more expensive, higher-end systems.

 - Each system offers 24/7 monitoring for intrusion detection and environmental hazards